 Today in History–August 23–the Library of Congress features the capture of Fort Morgan, Alabama by the Union navy on this day in 1864.
-Earlier in the month (August 5), when Admiral David Farragut was warned of mines (referred to as torpedos) in Mobile Bay, he reportedly replied, “Damn the torpedos!” and ordered the ship to continue its course.
+Earlier in the month (August 5), when Admiral David Farragut was warned of mines (referred to as torpedoes) in Mobile Bay, he reportedly replied, “Damn the torpedoes!” and ordered the ship to continue its course.
 Although the flagship Hartford scraped the mines, none exploded and the rest of the Union fleet was able to follow.
 The capture of Fort Morgan enabled the Union to cut the South off from its overseas supply routes.
 Learn more by visiting the Today in History section, then click the links below to access more primary resources related to David Farragut and the capture of Fort Morgan.

 The Union Navy Captured Fort Morgan, Alabama from America’s Library

 Reconnoissance of the Mississippi River below Forts Jackson and St. Philip: made previous to the reduction by the U.S. Fleet, under the command of flag officer D.G.
 Farragut, U.S.N.
 1862